solliancenet/azure-synapse-analytics-workshop-400/day-03/activity06-monitor-and-manage.md

 C) A role with a resource class of `largerc`

-A: Answer (A) is correct.
-Database user classification takes precedence over role membership classification.
-When multiple classes might be applicable to a user, user is given highest resource class assignment.
-Higher importance requests will always run before requests with lower importance.
-Under the same importance, Azure Synapse Analytics optimizes for throughput.
-When mixed size requests (such as smallrc or mediumrc) are queued, Synapse will choose the earliest arriving request that fits within the available resources.

 ## Audience Poll 6

 Q: The customer is claiming that they are running multiple requests in a single session, but getting different classification results, is this possible (pick only one)?